 About The Post

 Welcome to the Corning American Legion web site.
 Founded in 1919, we are a Veteran’s service and social group.
 We provide services to our Armed Forces personnel, both active and inactive, and to the community.
-We have a new (May 2010) ~10,000 sq ft facility that host a lounge, business center, state-of-the-art kitchen, and banquet hall.
+We have a 10,000 sq ft facility that host a lounge, business center, state-of-the-art kitchen, and banquet hall.
 Our banquet hall (Barrett Hall) will accommodate up to 205 people and is perfect for parties, business meetings or weddings.
 We have wireless internet and a wide range of audio/visual capabilities.
 We are located at the intersection of River Road and Caton Road in South Corning.
-For those renting Barrett Hall or the Evans Business Center, we can provide a list of highly qualified specialty vendors for your event.
+For those renting Barrett Hall or the Hill Business Center, we can provide a list of highly qualified specialty vendors for your event.

 History of John P. Eaton American Legion Post 746